“We oppose oil drilling in the unique and irreplaceable Apalachicola River Basin.”

 St Vincent Island National Wildlife Refuge is a haven for raptors, migratory birds, red wolves and other endangered species.
 Photo by Richard Bickel

 When we protect our resources, we invest in local businesses that help our coastal economies thrive and support our quality of life.
 We envision a Forgotten Coast where our jobs, culture, and environmental treasures are sustained.
-When industries and businesses work in tandem, we preserve public health, protect iconic wildlife, and gain sources of sustainable income.
+When industries and businesses work in tandem, we preserve public health, protect iconic wildlife, and gain a sustainable income.
 It’s our responsibility to conserve the Apalachicola River Basin—and all the blessings that flow from it—now and for future generations.